RohithRao0507/Pizza-AI-SAM-Model/README.md

 # Pizza-AI-SAM-Model

-# Segmenting or masking the required image using Sengment Anything Model released by Meta AI.
+### Segmenting or masking the required image using Sengment Anything Model released by Meta AI.

-## Segment Anythin:
+### Segment Anything (SAM):
-Segment Anything Model (SAM): a new AI model from Meta AI that can "cut out" any object, in any image, with a single click SAM is a promptable segmentation system with zero-shot generalization to unfamiliar objects and images, without the need for additional training.
+a new AI model from Meta AI that can "cut out" any object, in any image, with a single click SAM is a promptable segmentation system with zero-shot generalization to unfamiliar objects and images, without the need for additional training.

 ### Software Used